 Working with families as a valuable resource

-Genuine and heartfelt, long-term relationships are a key priority for bridging cultural distance and disconnect, and for learning about home practices and beliefs.
+Genuine, heartfelt, and long-term relationships are a key priority for learning about home practices and beliefs, and for bridging cultural distance and disconnect, where it may exist.
 Research shows that teachers find it difficult to build appropriate knowledge of children from minority backgrounds without parental input.
-Use strategies such as appropriate verbal and non-verbal communication, attentiveness, respect, sincerity, home visits and invitations for genuine collaboration, and allow lengthy periods for getting to know each other.
-Be careful that surface appearances do not influence your behaviours, interactions or perspectives, and try to suspend judgement and accept what families tell you as valuable information.
+Use strategies such as appropriate verbal and non-verbal communication, attentiveness, respect, sincerity, home visits, and invitations for genuine collaboration, and allow lengthy periods for getting to know each other.
+Be careful that surface appearances do not influence behaviours, interactions, or perspectives, and try to suspend judgement and accept what families tell you as valuable information.

-- Promote conversation and dialogue through careful use of time and space, and lots of cups of tea or coffee.
-Convey to families that you really want to understand, and focus on receiving and acknowledging families’ perspectives rather than on projecting your own ideas, or trying to interpret the situation from your own cultural, philosophical and pedagogical standpoint.
+- Promote conversation and dialogue through careful use of time and space, and cups of tea or coffee!
+Focus on receiving and acknowledging families’ perspectives rather than on projecting your own ideas, or trying to interpret the situation from your own cultural, philosophical and pedagogical standpoint.

-- Engage in discussions about values, sharing your own experiences, beliefs and values, and encouraging families to talk about their own values, perhaps using general knowledge about a family’s culture as a basis for conversation.
-Weave families’ values into the curriculum and negotiate goals, pedagogies and programmes.
-Aim for a paralleling of different perspectives that grants value to each, rather than attempting to merge minority views into the dominant culture or picking the ‘best’ way.
+- Engage in discussions about values, sharing your own experiences, beliefs and values, and encouraging families to talk about their own values.
+Weave families’ values into the curriculum and negotiate goals, pedagogies and programmes, but without merging minority views into the dominant culture.

 - Encourage families to play active roles in the setting.
 Don’t pressure families to share or perform aspects of their culture, but focus on valuing the cultural practices of minority families and building confidence in families to share their practices with the setting’s community.